 Nurses practicing in senior care have very busy work schedules.
-From caring for patients to distributing medications to updating records, their days can become overwhelming.
-One of the more time-consuming tasks is the disposal of unused medication.
+From caring for residents to distributing medications and updating records, their days can become overwhelming.
+One of the most important tasks is the disposal of unused medication.

 Latest posts by Wanda Lingner (see all)

 - Proper Disposal of Dental Anesthetic Carpules - November 14, 2019